geseib/awsnetworkshop/website/content/40-Connect/47-Strong Swan/60-EXTRA - ECMP.md

     ssh -i ~/.ssh/StrongSwan.pem ec2-user@10.4.3.247
     sudo nano /etc/strongswan/ipsec.conf
     ```
-    This is a sample configuration file with the updated place holders. dc2aws1 its the tunnel with CIDR 169.254.10.0/30 and dc2aws2 its the tunnel with CIDR 169.254.11.0/30, double check the public IP Address for each tunnel and leftid must be the EIP assigned to the StrongSwan EC2 instance.
+    This is a sample configuration file with the updated place holders. dc2aws1 is the tunnel with CIDR 169.254.10.0/30, dc2aws2 is the tunnel with CIDR 169.254.11.0/30, dc3aws3 is the tunnel with CIDR 169.254.12.0/30, and dc3aws4 is the tunnel with CIDR 169.254.13.0/30, double check the public IP Address for each tunnel and leftid must be the EIP assigned to the StrongSwan EC2 instance.
     ```
     conn %default
       leftauth=psk